PelicanPlatform/training-client/README.md

 > [!IMPORTANT]
 > All `put` requests *must* provide a valid authorization token, regardless of the namespace.
-> As such, we will not be covering `put` requests in today's training.
 > For more information on authorizing Client requests, including `put`, see the [Pelican documentation](https://docs.pelicanplatform.org/getting-data-with-pelican/client#get-a-protected-object-from-your-federation).

 ### Pelican CLI